 CLICK on the image below to take a short quiz about IC!
 Test your knowledge.

-I have Interstitial Cystitis (IC).
+Picture above transcribed – I have Interstitial Cystitis (IC).
 It’s a chronic, incurable, painful and debilitating bladder disease.
 Only half of all IC sufferers can work full-time.
 Research has shown it causes a quality of life similar to that of a cancer or kidney dialysis patient.
 But it is poorly understood and can take 2 plus years just to get a diagnosis.
 It is very difficult to treat…so please take IC seriously.

 Graphic by Mazoli: Do not forget to treat yourself every once in a while!
-Caution: Some people with IC cannot tolerate chocolate.

 I was diagnosed with Interstitial Cystitis (IC) in 1995.
 After a year of going from doctor to doctor, I finally received my IC diagnosis.
 I was so happy to have the name of this disease that had been tormenting me for months on end.
 I just knew that with the disease identified that I could get the needed medications, treatments, etc. and get back to living my life.